alisariyer/todo-app/README.md

 ![](./screenshot.jpg)

-### Tip
+### Installation

-If you create a shortcut on your mobile to your home screen, you can use it as a mobile application.
-(Tested only Android device).
+This is a Progressive Web Application(PWA) so you can install it on your mobile or desktop.
+Just go to options from your browser and click install button.

 ### Links